jasbee/distance-calculation-in-3D-space/README.md

 # distance-calculation-in-3D-space

-This program accepts two coordinates from the user and finds the distance between them in 3D space. (written in python 3)
+This program accepts two coordinates from the user and finds the distance between them in 3D space.
+(Written in python 3)